homan-uppu/writing/2-Essays/Winners take all.md

 The real world is not like a board game.
 Life's not fair.
 Yet, fairness doesn't reduce inequality, it actually increases it.

-Imagine a world in which every child has loving, supportive parents, the best teachers, and the freedom to explore what they want.
-No one is concerned about how to make a living, and everyone has access to great leverage: any idea we have can be implemented quickly.
+A world in which every child has loving, supportive parents, the best teachers, freedom to explore what they want, no concern for how to make al living, with great leverage (takes little time to implement any idea) would be incredibly unequal: the richest person would be unfathomably rich.

-In this world, all people will care about is to create things for themselves and others, and the outcomes would be unfathomably unequal.
-The richest person in this imaginary world will be stupidly rich.

 In a highly leveraged world, slight differences between individuals are magnified.
-Slightly difference choices at the start would lead to drastic differences by death.
-The greater the leverage, the further apart explorations become.
+Slight difference in choices lead to drastic differences by death.
+The greater the leverage, the greater the difference at death because the more varied the explorations are.

 Not all explorations are equally worthwhile.
 Someone who spends their entire life learning how to craft the best baskets to sell to their village will not have the same outcomes as someone who explored building software products for large audiences.<FootnoteReference number={4} />